 One of the most beautiful natural areas in Colombia is Parque Nacional Natural Tayrona.
 It sits just outside of Santa Marta, covering 150 km² of land and coastline with trails, incredible beaches, coral reefs, and several species of plants and animals.

 It’s a little time consuming to do Tayrona by public transport from Santa Marta, but there are tours that are offered.
 Some tours offer beach days, others offer a couple hours of hiking to a beach, and others yet offer only nature hikes.
 The beach tours available were Playa Cristal (no hiking), and La Piscina and Cabo San Juan del Guía (hiking).
 I’ve done both tours.
 It’s also possible to go by boat from Santa Marta or Taganga directly to some of the beaches for the day.
 The ride is very choppy and takes about 90 minutes.

-On my second visit to Tayrona with Marisol, we decided to do the hiking tour to La Piscina and Cabo San Juan.
-We went with Magic Tour Colombia.
+On my second visit to Tayrona with Marisol, we decided to do a hiking tour to La Piscina and Cabo San Juan with Magic Tour Colombia.
 The price included admission to the park, a guide, and transportation.
 We were told to bring swimwear, sunscreen, and water.
 The total price of the tour for us was COP$70,000 each (as of December 2014) because we have Colombian IDs, but it’s a bit more for foreigners.

 For our guided tour, we were picked up at our hotel at 8:30am and driven to the park.
 When we arrived, we signed in and went through security.
 We were then shown a short video about the park.